 What type of investor does value investing suit?

 In order to be a successful value investor, it’s likely you’ll need to be patient, analytical and composed.
-Value investing involves lots of research and critical thinking, and is inherently a long-term investing strategy.
-This means it won’t suit emotional or restless investors, or those who don’t have the time or resources to work out if a company is undervalued.
+Value investing involves lots of research and critical thinking, and it is inherently a long-term investing strategy.
+This means it won’t suit emotional or restless investors or those who don’t have the time or resources to work out if a company is undervalued.

 Value investing for dummies